 “Are things better now?”
 I asked the editor.

 “Sure.
 The fighting has stopped, but that doesn’t mean everything is normal.
 It is still the same military leaders and government officials in power.
 But things are moving in the right direction.”

 “Did you support the Tigers?”
-I asked him.
+I asked him, broaching the topic head-on.
 The Tamil Tigers were a student organization that turned from resistance fighters to terrorist group.
 Their defeat was what helped end the civil war.

 L and the editor gave me a tour of the newspaper, showing more relics of raids, introducing me to staff and editors who also worked throughout the war.
 The building, like the land we saw before, bore the scars of war.
-It was an eye opening experienced seeing the area and learning about the conflict and how it still affects the people of the region.
+It was an eye-opening experience seeing the area and learning about the conflict and how it still affects the people of the region.

-Sri Lanka was better than I could have imagined it, not because of all the beautiful sites and fun activities but because the people made this stranger feel at home.
+Sri Lanka was better than I could have imagined it.
+Not because of all the beautiful sites and fun activities but because the people made a stranger feel at home.